francescocartelli/machine-learning-put-together/readme.md

 ### How to use them?
 Each classifier is represented by a class.<br>
-The initialization of each classifier requires at least training data and labels.
+The initialization of each classifier requires hyperparameters injection.
 Training data is in the form of a numpy matrix NxM (each row is an attribute, each column is a training sample).
 Labels are in the form of a numpy vector.<br>
-Invoke the classifier *"training_something..."* method for training the model and setting the learning parameters.<br>
+Invoke the classifier *"train"* method for training the model and setting the learning parameters.<br>
-Invoke the classifier *"evaluate_something..."* method with the evaluation data set as parameter to compute the evaluation score
+Invoke the classifier *"transform"* method with the evaluation data set as parameter to compute the evaluation score
 (in the the form of log-likelihood, log-likelihood-ratio or others) for the models.<br>
 Use the returned evaluation score to compute the prediction.

 ## Measuring Predictions
-Measuring prediction of models and evaluating scores.
+Measuring prediction of models and evaluating scores for different problems applications.

 ## Plotting
-Useful tools for plotting results and comparing models by using measuring_predictions module.
+Useful tools for plotting and printing results and comparing models by using measuring_predictions module.

 ## Examples
 Based on dataset.